bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 breaking the appliciation down into some well placed React components to trim the Virtual Dom tree a bit.

-It is important to remember that the in memory differencing of the Virtual DOM is very very fast and you can probably render 10x the amount of Virtual DOM than you think you can.
+It is important to remember that the in-memory differencing of the Virtual DOM is very very fast and you can probably render 10x the amount of Virtual DOM than you think you can.
 JavaScript engines are insanely fast.

-But there is a limit, and when you reach it there will probably be an obvious bottle neck, some large section of the DOM that doesn't change that often.
+However, there is a limit, and when you reach it there will probably be an obvious bottle neck, some large section of the DOM that doesn't change that often.